joe-jngigi/joe_jngigi_beta/docs/README.md

 ```

 What is `initialAuthStatus`?</br>
-It is called a **default value**, and is required to pe passed in so that when you have forgotten to provide context, that is it is used when there is no provider.
+It is called a **default value**, and is required to be passed in so that when you have forgotten to provide context, that it is used when there is no provider.
 That means that everything falls back to default value.
 Let me break down what is happening here.

-`createContext` is a built in react function used to provide context. `AuthContextType` is used in as the generics and it is used to define a the default data type of the context. `initialAuthStatus` This can be anything, and it used to define a **default value** as shown.
-I will using a simpler example to see how we can use the context.
+`createContext` is a built-in react function used to provide context. `AuthContextType` is used in as the generics, and it is used to define the default data type of the context. `initialAuthStatus` This can be anything, and it used to define a **default value** as shown.
+I will be using a simpler example to see how we can use the context.
 Suppose we want to change the theme of our application to be maybe `dark mode` or `light mode`.
-You notice that when we pass in the value `light`, it will have a lint _Argument of type 'string' is not assignable to parameter of type 'ThemeTypes'._
+You notice that when we pass in the value `light`, it will have a lint _Argument of type '`string`' is not assignable to parameter of type '`ThemeTypes`'._

 `export const ThemeContext = createContext<ThemeTypes>('light')`

-Since `ThemeTypes` is describing a datatype, same case we will create an variable, with the same structure, that is why we pass it in as an object.
+Since `ThemeTypes` is describing a datatype, same case we will create a variable, with the same structure, that is why we pass it in as an object.
 An example is shown on how the data type works.

 ```TS
 // An example is shown on how the data type works.